DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 Additionally, we are optimizing our organizational efficiency by applying labels through our project management tool.
 This enables us to categorize tasks based on the specific metrics goals.

 ## Laws, regulations, and policies
-We most often discuss [21st Century IDEA] (https://digital.gov/resources/delivering-digital-first-public-experience/) (2018) as a justification and guide for our work but there are numerous laws, regulations, and policies that guide our work.
-We incorporate best practices in website management, user-centered design, customer service, open data and government, and accessibility into all of our work products to deliver a digital-first customer experience.
+We most often discuss [21st Century IDEA](https://digital.gov/resources/delivering-digital-first-public-experience/) (2018) as a justification and guide for our work but there are numerous laws, regulations, and policies that guide our work.
+We incorporate best practices in website management, user-centered design, customer service, open data and government, and accessibility into our work products to deliver a digital-first customer experience.

 21st Century IDEA requires federal agencies to enhance the digital experience for government by modernizing websites, digitizing services, and improving customer experience.
-The Office of Management and Budget (OMB) published [Delivering a Digital-First Public Experience]( https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) (M-23-22) this year to help federal agencies implement 21st Century IDEA.
+The Office of Management and Budget (OMB) published [Delivering a Digital-First Public Experience](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) (M-23-22) this year to help federal agencies implement 21st Century IDEA.

 M-23-22 specifically requires agencies to follow these requirements: